Staff profile

 I am a Senior Lecturer (Research) in the Institute of Education at the University of Derby.

-I was recently the lead researcher on the three-year Researching Arts in Primary Schools (RAPS) project led by Professor Pat Thomson at the University of Nottingham which examined 40 arts-rich primary schools.
+I was the lead researcher on the three-year Researching Arts in Primary Schools (RAPS) project led by Professor Pat Thomson at the University of Nottingham which examined 40 arts-rich primary schools.

 Teaching responsibilities